 Although not discussed by the CVDRMP’s SRMR, we direct the Central Valley Water Board to require all dairies to annually submit INMP data elements via the GeoTracker database following State Water Board and Central Valley Water Board collaboration on the development of the reporting format and the data elements to be collected.
-These elements should include, at a minimum: commodities grown, acreage of land application area per commodity, the assessor’s parcel number of the land application area(s), weight or volume of manure applied per commodity, nitrogen content of manure applied, total nitrogen applied (e.g. fertilizer, organic materials, compost, irrigation water, etc.) in weight or volume per commodity, yield in pounds per commodity, crop coefficient used to calculate nitrogen removed per commodity, total nitrogen removed (yield multiplied by crop coefficient) in pounds per commodity, pounds of nitrogen applied per acre per crop on an annual basis, pounds of nitrogen removed per acre per crop on an annual basis, nitrogen applied per acre per crop over nitrogen removed per acre per crop (A/R ratio) annually and as a 3-year rolling average of the annual A/R ratios per crop, pounds of nitrogen applied per acre per crop minus pounds of nitrogen removed per acre per crop (A-R difference), annually and as a 3-year rolling average of the annual A-R differences per crop, and any other elements needed to assess potential nitrogen impacts to groundwater.
+These elements should build on the elements that are already being collected by dairies, and include, at a minimum: number of mature dairy cows and other cattle, commodities grown, location and acreage of land application area per commodity, the assessor’s parcel number of the land application area(s), weight or volume of manure applied per commodity, nitrogen content of manure applied, total nitrogen applied (e.g. fertilizer, organic materials, compost, irrigation water, etc.) in weight or volume per commodity, yield in pounds per commodity, crop coefficient used to calculate nitrogen removed per commodity, total nitrogen removed (yield multiplied by crop coefficient) in pounds per commodity, pounds of nitrogen applied per acre per crop on an annual basis, pounds of nitrogen removed per acre per crop on an annual basis, nitrogen applied per acre per crop over nitrogen removed per acre per crop (A/R ratio) annually and as a 3-year rolling average of the annual A/R ratios per crop, pounds of nitrogen applied per acre per crop minus pounds of nitrogen removed per acre per crop (A-R difference), annually and as a 3-year rolling average of the annual A-R differences per crop, and any other elements needed to assess potential nitrogen impacts to groundwater.
 If there is no established crop coefficient for a commodity grown, dairies may report only yield until a crop coefficient is established for that commodity.

 Timeline and Phases for the Establishment of the Land Application Requirements

-As we indicated in Section III.A, we are establishing a phased approach for the Central Valley Water Board to implement the land application requirements as follows.
+We are establishing an expedited two-phased approach for the Central Valley Water Board to implement the land application requirements as follows.

 Phase 1: Issue Water Code Section 13267 Orders

 As discussed in Sections I.B and I.F.1, the CVDRMP’s SRMR explains that most dairies report an estimated manure nitrogen application, but such reporting is most assuredly inaccurate for numerous reasons.
-Dairies must move beyond broad estimations to more precise direct measurements of nitrogen applied and nitrogen removed.
+Dairies must move beyond broad estimations to more accurate direct measurements of nitrogen applied and nitrogen removed.
 If compliance with the currently applicable 1.4 A/R rate imposed by the Central Valley Water Board’s 2013 Dairy General WDRs is to be evaluated with any kind of precision, dairies must implement measures and tools to achieve more accurate accounting of nitrogen applied and removed within its nutrient management plan.

-Accordingly, for Phase 1, we direct the Central Valley Water Board to, within one year of the date of this order, issue one or more 13267 Orders to all dairies that specify more precise methods for dairies to directly measure and report the manure nitrogen applied and removed to more accurately determine compliance with the currently-effective 1.4 A/R land application limit in the 2013 General Dairy WDRs.
-The Central Valley Water Board shall determine the precise direct measurement methods in consultation with our staff.
+Accordingly, for Phase 1, we are establishing a milestone for the Central Valley Water Board to issue one or more 13267 Orders to all dairies that are enrolled in any of the Central Valley Water Board’s dairy waste discharge requirements.
+These orders must be issued as soon as they are developed, but no later than two years from the date of this order, and must align with the direction in Section III.A.5.f.
+The orders will specify more accurate methods for dairies to directly measure and report the manure nitrogen applied and removed to GeoTracker.
+This data will ensure more accurate compliance tracking data with the currently effective 1.4 A/R land application limit in the 2013 General Dairy WDRs or other applicable waste discharge requirements.
+The Central Valley Water Board shall determine the direct measurement methods in consultation with our staff.
+This should include evaluating and improving current methods to ensure reported data is accurate, usable, and transparent.